IBM/IBMInclusiveITLanguage/README.md

 ## **How will it make a difference if we change a few words and the rest of the world keeps on using biased terminology?**
 We are not alone in making these changes.
-IBM, Google, Microsoft, Drupal, Twitter, and many other tech companies are also replacing racially biased terms in their content.
+Many other tech companies are also replacing racially biased terms in their content.
 Standards organizations like the IEEE are participating to make these replacement terms the standard for the IT industry.

 ## **Why are we taking time away from our actual work to change a few words?**
 Communicating effectively and cohesively is the work of all developers and content creators.
 The words we use must reflect our values and create an environment where everyone can feel included and safe.
 Arvind Krishna asked IBMers to take the Emb(race) pledge.
 One of the statements in this pledge is "I pledge to demonstrate equality through action."
 By ensuring that we use words that are free of racial and cultural bias, we take that action to demonstrate equality.